disblu/guidelines/git/README.md

 ### 3.4.5 Branches

-Unitl now we have been working on the same branch ("master").
-But What a branch actually is?
+Until now we have been working on the same branch ("master").
+But What is a branch?
 A branch represents an independent line of development.
 New commits are recorded in the history for the current branch, which results in a fork in the history of the project.

 # Thanks to